 The essence of tango is the embrace.
 We can define the embrace that is unique to tango simply as this: a hug.
-An embrace which is open or which is flexible (sometimes close and sometimes open) is not unique to tango because one sees it in all the dances.
+An embrace which is open or which is flexible—sometimes close and sometimes open—is not unique to tango because one sees it in other dances.
 The tango embrace is the sort of hug where once we start hugging we do not stop until the end of the tune.
-That’s what makes tango a 3 minute romance and what makes it so unique.
+That’s what makes tango a “3 minute romance” and what makes it so unique.

 Everything we do in dancing Tango Estilo Milonguero is constrained by this basic fact.
-For example, there can be no movement from the hips up and so tango technique requires that all movement is below the hips, in the knees and feet.
-The hips cannot move because movement in the hips cannot be separated from the twisting in the spine which will lead to pressure in the upper body.
-Any movement in the hips will transfer via the spine to the trunk and the shoulders.
-Partners have to remain perfectly square all the way from the shoulders down to the hips throughout the dance in order to maintain the tango embrace.
+For example, there can be no turning movement at the hips or above, and so tango technique requires that all movement must be below the hips, in the knees and feet, in order to maintain the hug.
+The hips cannot turn because a turning movement of the hips cannot be separated from the twisting in the spine which will lead to pressure in the upper body.
+Any turning movement at the hips will transfer via the spine to the trunk and the shoulders.
+Partners maintain a “square” position (meaning that they’re in front of and parallel to each other as much as possible) from the shoulders down to the hips throughout the entirety of dance in order to maintain the tango embrace/hug.

 Because the tango embrace is a hug at the chest, all the energy of the dance is at the chest level and that is where our focus should be at all times.
 We are connected at the heart and that is the primary point of focus.
 We are also connected by the woman’s upper arm over the man’s right shoulder, the man’s right hand on the woman’s right shoulder blade, and through the wrists.
 Most of the pressure should be through the heart and the other connections should be relatively light.